 • Lunch like a local in Lichfield’s aptly named Damn Fine Café.
 Try their toad in the hole- a cooked breakfast (veggie or otherwise) piled into a big Yorkshire pud.
 It’s as good as it sounds.

-• Stop off at as many rural farm shops and cafes as you can.
+• Stop off at as many rural farm shops and cafes as you can, including Denstone Hall Farm, winner of the best large farm shop in the UK!
 They’re all unique and those fresh stuffed oatcakes won’t eat themselves.

 • Head to our two AA-rosette restaurant for modern British food at its best.